 Learning about Research Methodology: The Aims of a Scientific Research

 In general terms, science is concerned with finding answers to questions and gaining knowledge about the universe, or at least the observable aspects of it.
-It is possible to use a variety of research methodologies in order to answer these questions and acquire this knowledge.
+It is possible to use a variety of research methodologies to answer these questions and acquire this knowledge.
 In another article, our experts will discuss the different types of designs that can be used in research.
-However, prior to looking at various designs, it is worth knowing what scientific research aims to do.
+However, before looking at various designs, it is worth knowing what scientific research aims to do.

 Place New Order